emqx/neuron-docs/en_US/quick-start/installation-modbus.md

 * Press F3 or enter **Connection -> Connect**, choose a connection method based on actual circumstances and set up the connection parameters, clicking **OK** will complete the configuration.
 * Press F8, enter **Setup -> Slave Definition**, or click![Slave Definition](assets/mbpoll-definition-button.png) on toolbar set slave definition.
 Setting up address parameters based on the read/write requirements, clicking **ok** will complete configuration.
 * The data about slave definition show on single document interface.
 If you want to see data for multiple slave definition, click **File -> New**, create a new document windows, repeat step 3.
 You can input value to modify data using double-clicking item in table.
-* If you need to simulate multiple slave devices simultaneously, run Modbus Slave on multiple instances.Repeat the above steps.
+* If you need to simulate multiple slave devices simultaneously, run Modbus Slave on multiple instances.
+Repeat the above steps.

 ::: tip